Language and the Global Campus: Linguistic Issues in the Internationalisation of Higher Education ENGLANG5123

 Evaluate the key findings from a number of seminal studies on the internationalisation of higher education

-Critically reflect on the relationship between language and education and the social and individual impact of this
+Critically reflect on the relationship between language and education, and its impact at social and individual levels

-Interpret and interrelate the results of qualitative and quantitative analysis of real-life data
+Interpret and interrelate the results of qualitative and quantitative analysis of real-world data

 Minimum Requirement for Award of Credits